 I have always been passionately pro-European.
-I campaigned hard to Remain in the EU and the Labour Party locally spoke to more voters than almost any local constituency political party in the country to encourage them to vote Remain.
-I have continued to represent the very strongly held pro-Remain views of residents in Dulwich and West Norwood and I voted against the triggering of Article 50 in Parliament at every opportunity.
+I campaigned as hard for Remain in the EU Referendum as I have in any of the elections where my name has been on the ballot paper.
+The Labour Party locally in Dulwich and West Norwood spoke to more voters than any other political party by far to encourage them to vote Remain.
+I have faithfully represented the very strongly held pro-Remain views of residents in Dulwich and West Norwood.
+I voted against the triggering of Article 50 and in favour of a second referendum.

 I campaign hard both in Parliament and in the constituency on behalf of our local communities, and against the devastation of Lib Dem and Tory austerity.
 I am working for a fairer economy where everyone earns at least the London Living Wage, more opportunities for our young people and an end to the serious violence that is destroying so many young lives, and more genuinely social housing.
 Since 2015 I have organised regular large community meetings on climate change.